Overview

 A Master of Science degree is the first graduate degree offered in MechE.
 It is awarded for the completion of a program of advanced study, together with a thesis that is considered to be the centerpiece of a student’s graduate experience.

-A typical Master’s degree consists of six twelve-unit subjects plus a thesis, and is designed to take a full-time student approximately 1.5 years (3 regular semesters and the intervening summer and IAP periods) to complete.
-Students with a research assistantship will not be able to finish in less than this time because of the limitation on the number of subjects they are allowed to take per term (see Types of Financial Aid Available).
+A typical Master’s degree consists of six twelve-unit subjects plus a thesis, and is expected to take a full-time student approximately 2 years (4 regular semesters and the intervening summer and IAP periods) to complete.
+Students with a research assistantship will not be able to finish in less than 1.5 years because of the limitation on the number of subjects they are allowed to take per term (see Types of Financial Aid Available).
 At the same time, there is no reason, other than the uncertainties or requirements of research, why they should take longer.

 The Master’s thesis is essentially a research (or development, or design) apprenticeship under a faculty supervisor, and as such is usually the major contributor to the student’s professional maturation.
 Incoming students are urged to find a thesis project and supervisor without undue delay.
 There are several reasons for avoiding delay.
 For one thing, the SM thesis is a substantial piece of work and takes time to mature.
 For another, a student who begins thesis work associates him/herself not only with a faculty member, but usually also with a research group or laboratory where s/he meets other faculty and experienced graduate students from whom to learn and get good advice.
 It is usually a mistake to think that the degree can be attained more efficiently by taking the coursework first, and putting off the thesis work to the last term.